Serpodile/number-app-website/README.md

 # Number Serpodile WebSite

-should be up at http://serpodile.github.io/number-app-website and http://number.serpodile.com or http://chiffre.serpodile.com
+should be up at http://serpodile.github.io/number-app-website and http://number.serpodile.com

 # Install and Run